Phone / WhatsApp :+86 15868721920

 Duplex StainlessYesYesHigh strength, excellent durability

-Tip: Choose 316L or Duplex Tube for critical bpe applications where purity and longevity matter most.
+Tip: Choose 316L or Duplex Tube for critical bpe applications where purity and longevity matter most, and verify corrosion compatibility with your actual CIP chemistry.

 Corrosion Resistance